-"Let me look here.
-(UNINTEL PHRASE) medication intended for the management of breakthrough cancer pain," the Insys rep said, misrepresenting Fuller's diagnosis.
+"Let me look here...
+Medication intended for the management of breakthrough cancer pain," the Insys rep said, misrepresenting Fuller's diagnosis.

-A carton of SUBSYS would be delivered monthly to Fuller’s door.
-Over time, her mother said Sarah, “was extremely lethargic.
+A carton of SUBSYS was eventually delivered monthly to Sarah Fuller’s door.
+Over time, her mother said, Sarah became “extremely lethargic.
 Her complexion, pale.”

 “It was literally killing her,” Deborah Fuller said.